S&P 500 4,604.37 (+0.41%)

 Here are some ways that investors could benefit from investing in Church & Dwight Co., Inc.:

-• Church & Dwight Co., Inc. develops, manufactures, and markets household, personal care, and specialty products.
+• Church & Dwight Co., Inc. offers a diverse range of household, personal care, and specialty products, providing stability and potential growth opportunities in various market segments.

 Cons